Love Rain: Soundtrack

 Love Rain also featured non-Korean background music, such as "Verden Vil Bedras" by Sigvart Dagsland in episode 6, and "(Where Do I Begin?)
 Love Story" instrumentals in episodes 1 and 3.

 Also the song "Vem vet" by Swedish singer and songwriter Lisa Ekdahl is used several times during the series.

 Reception

 Love Rain received low ratings domestically, with an average of 5.1% nationwide.

-But due to the Korean Wave appeal of its lead stars Jang and Im, of all the Korean dramas sold abroad for 2012, Love Rain went for the highest price to Japan before it was even broadcast in Korea.
+But due to the Korean Wave appeal of its lead stars Jang and Im, of all the Korean dramas sold abroad in 2012, Love Rain went for the highest price to Japan before it was even broadcast in Korea.
 It cost ₩450 million per episode, adding up to some ₩9 billion (or US$10 million) in total.
-It has since been exported to 12 countries in Asia and Europe including China, Hong Kong, Taiwan, Thailand, Malaysia, Vietnam, Philippines, Cambodia, and Singapore, recording around ₩115 billion in overseas sales.
+It has since been exported to 12 countries in Asia and Europe, including China, Hong Kong, Taiwan, Thailand, Malaysia, Vietnam, Philippines, Cambodia, and Singapore, recording around ₩115 billion in overseas sales.